faceleg/pagesofinterest.net/_posts/2024-08-20-what-is-an-sbom-for-business-people.md

 ### SBOMs as an Automated Supply Chain-Governance Framework

-{% picture jpt-webp "/images/what-is-an-sbom-for-business-people-1.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-right" %}
+{% picture post-inline "/images/what-is-an-sbom-for-business-people-1.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-right" %}

 Governance conjures images of people devoted to asking for data, creating reports, and chasing down non-compliance.
 Things don't need to be this way.
 Organisations should hate manual governance.
 Done properly, SBOM setups provide assurance of content, insight during emergencies, and automated policy enforcement, all automatically.